R

 (

-options(error = NULL)):options(error = browser); pressQorEscapeto quit the browser mode; presscto continue code.
+options(error = browser), with defaultoptions(error = NULL)to not enter the environment browser.
+PressQorEscapeto quit the browser mode and presscto continue code.
+Details:help("browser").

-about various unsafe practices, such as the behaviour of
+stricter by warning about various unsafe practices, such as the

 Information about R

-Several variables and functions provide information about R and the current R session:
+Several variables and functions provide information about the current R session:

 -